fission/docs.fission.io/docs/content/usage/kafka-trigger-tutorial.md

 $ fission mqt create --name kafkatest --function consumerfunc --mqtype kafka --topic input --resptopic output --errortopic error
 ```

 If your Kafka broker is running somewhere else (not at `broker.kafka:9092`), you will have to provide custom configuration for Kafka broker host while installing fission.
-You can do that by creating a config file, set the value of `kafka.brokers` to you broker URL and provide this config file while installing fission through helm using -f flag.
+You can do that by creating a config file, set the value of `kafka.brokers` to your broker URL and provide this config file while installing fission through helm using -f flag.
 You can refer this [link](https://github.com/fission/fission/blob/master/charts/fission-all/values.yaml) to find out more about this config parameter.

 ### Testing it out